JConfMexico/jalapenio/CODE_OF_CONDUCT.md

 - **Harassment:** Any form of harassment, including but not limited to verbal, physical, or visual harassment.
 - **Discrimination:** Discrimination against any individual or group based on race, gender, sexual orientation, disability, age, or any other characteristic.
 - **Disruption:** Intentional disruption of talks, workshops, or any other event-related activities.
-- **Unauthorized Promotion:** Unauthorized promotion of products, services, or events not affiliated with Jalapenio Unconference.
+- **Unauthorized Promotion:** Unauthorized promotion of products, services, or events not affiliated with Jalapeño Unconference.

 ## Reporting Violations